Sequences of All-Time:

 Leonard told a revealing but semi-confused story (intermixed with facts about his own life) about Sammy (whose name was tattooed in cursive writing on his left hand as "Remember Sammy Jankis"), believing that Sammy had faked suffering from memory loss.
 This led to suspicions that Leonard in parallel fashion had killed his own wife, when she expired from a diabetic coma (not the rape!) when he forgetfully provided her with an insulin overdose.

-Leonard even admitted to himself in the film: "I'm worried someone's trying to get me to kill the wrong guy" - and as Teddy was quoted as saying: "Maybe it's time you started investigating yourself."
+Leonard even admitted to himself in the film: "I think someone's f--kin' with me, trying to get me to kill the wrong guy" - and as Teddy was quoted as saying: "Maybe you should start investigating yourself."

 Requiem for a Dream (2000)